EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 Prerequisites: It is assumed you have the sources for a contract and one of the actions defined is getting as parameter an account name and it is printing the account name.

-An example of this contract can be found [here](https://github.com/EOSIO/eosio.cdt/blob/master/examples/hello/src/hello.cpp)
+To restrict access to the `hi` action you can do it in two ways, explained below.

-### Using require_auth
+1. Using require_auth
 The below code is enforcing the action `hi` to be executed only by the account that is sent as paramater to the action, no matter what permission the account is using to sign the transaction (e.g. owner, active, code).

 ```cpp